mergebase/log4j-detector/README.md

 literal is only present in the patched version of Log4J (version 2.15.0).
 Any versions of Log4J without that String are vulnerable.

+This same technique of examining *.class files for String literals is further extended to accurately detect safe versions 2.3.2, 2.12.4, and 2.17.1.

 ## This Scanner Only Reports Hits Against The `log4j-core` Library.
 What About `log4j-api`? <a name="itemapi"></a>

 Many scanners (including GitHub's own [Dependabot](https://github.com/dependabot)) currently report both "`log4j-core`" and "`log4j-api`" libraries as vulnerable.
 These scanners are incorrect.
 There is currently no existing version of the "`log4j-api`" library that can be exploited by any of these vulnerabilities.